steventux/config-nvim/README.md

 This is my personal Neovim config.
 It is based on the amazing [NvChad](nvchad/NvChad) starter.
 The plugins and settings are intended for Python development.
+Includes Copilot and Neovim and a Python LSP config.

 ## Installation